 - a.
-LOT LINES - Any lot line abutting a pedestrian street is a primary front lot line. - ii.
-The front lot line of any interior lot or key lot is a PRIMARY FRONT LOT LINE. - iii.
-Corner lots have two front lot lines and two side lot lines with no rear lot line. - a).
+LOT LINES - i.
+Any lot line abutting a pedestrian street is a primary - ii.
+The Front Lot Line of any Interior Lot or key Lot is a primary Front Lot Line. - iii.
+Corner Lots and through Lots have two front Lot LINES. - a).
 Any front lot line of a corner lot abutting a Pedestrian Street is a primary front lot line. - b).
-For all other CORNER LOTS, the PRIMARY FRONT LOT LINE is designated by the PROPERTY OWNER, with all remaining FRONT LOT LINES designated as secondary FRONT LOT LINES.
+For all other CORNER LOTS, the primary FRONT LOT LINE is designated by the PROPERTY OWNER, with all remaining FRONT LOT LINES designated as secondary FRONT LOT LINES. - c).
+Both front Lot Lines of a through Lot are primary front Lot Lines.